RetroGamer74/SuperLanPlay_Linux/README.md

 ![Default Open](DownloadingFromBrowser.png?raw=true "Default Open")

-Then click Open and wait for Download finished.
+Then click OK and wait for Download finished.

 Then a new window will be shown.